 In the image at top left you see the basic effect: the two ends of a straight line segment passing behind an obscuring rectangle appear offset when, in fact, they are aligned.
-Place your mouse pointer over the image to convince you of this.
+Place your mouse pointer over the image (or tap it) to convince you of this.

 This illusion was discovered in 1860 by physicist and scholar JC Poggendorff, editor of Annalen der Physik und Chemie, after receiving a letter from astronomer F. Zöllner.
 In his letter, Zöllner described an illusion he noticed on a fabric design in which parallel lines intersected by a pattern of short diagonal lines appear to diverge (Zöllner’s illusion).
 Whilst pondering this illusion, Poggendorff noticed and described another illusion resulting from the apparent misalignment of a diagonal line; an illusion which today bears his name.

-There is a new explanation by T. Hansen based on stereoscopic vision which I find very convincing.
+There is a new explanation by T. Hansen based on stereoscopic vision which I find quite convincing.

 Interestingly, the flag of the United Kingdom (picture on the right) is designed with shifted oblique lines, perhaps to compensate (the bottom-left to top-right red line) and to “over-compensate” (the other oblique red line) for this effect?
 I added the green translucent overlays to bring this out (→more details).